paulbright/Git-Commands/scenarios/scenario_10_create_local_repo.md

 # drwxrwxr-x 7 starlord starlord 4096 Jun 22 11:06 .git
 ```

-To get a better understanding of all the
+### Step 4: View the Local Repository Tree Structure
+To get a better understanding of all the content within the local repository, you can execute the _tree_ command within the directory and it will print all the contents of the local repository out in a tree structure out on the screen.
+Please note that the _tree_ command is not a standard bash command and needs to be installed by your package manager of your operating system.

+***EXECUTE:***

 ```bash
 $ tree -a
 ```